etienne87/pytorch-stream-dataloader/README.md

 # What is it?

-With current implementation of iterable dataset I don't manage to stream several videos / text / audio in temporally coherent batches * with several workers*.
+With current implementation of iterable dataset I don't manage to stream several videos / text / audio in temporally coherent batches **with several workers**.
-Here i provide a simple implementation of streaming with multiprocessing and pytorch.
+Here i provide a simple implementation of streaming by implementing a wrapper around Pytorch's IterableDataset.
 This is mainly to get feedback and understand how to do this better / simpler, but if you find this useful don't hesitate to give me feedback as well.

 **EDIT 21-06-2020**: i now manage to make the same thing with the pytorch iterable dataset, following https: // medium.com/speechmatics/how-to-build-a-streaming-dataloader-with-pytorch-a66dd891d9dd